What are other names for this remedy?

 Along with its desirable effects, this remedy may cause some unwanted side effects.
 Some side effects may be very serious.
 Some side effects may go away as your body adjusts to the remedy.
 Tell your healthcare provider if you have any side effects that continue or get worse.

-Side effects may include trouble breathing, nausea, vomiting, heartburn, stomach irritation, loss of appetite, diarrhea, or constipation.
+Other: nausea, vomiting, heartburn, loss of appetite, diarrhea, constipation.

 What products might interact with this remedy?